 Today, the Stedelijk Museum Amsterdam holds nearly 90,000 works of art.
 Visiting it is almost like a study of the most important changes in art and design in the 20th and 21st centuries.

-Our Tip: It’s always a good idea to check the museum site’s calendar as sometimes popular collections are not on display due to building renovation, art restoration, etc.
+Be sure to check the calendar of the museum to see whether there is any exhibit that you might be interested in.
+If you’re interested in a specific artwork, it’s a good idea to check the museum site’s calendar as sometimes popular collections are not on display due to building renovation, art restoration, etc.

-Plan Your Journey
+Plan Your Visit

 Admission and Tickets

 As of this writing, tickets are priced at €20 for adults and €15 for students.
 Note that you need to book a specific date to enter the museum (but not a specific time slot).
 Once inside the museum, you’re free to explore all that’s on display for as long as you want.

 If you plan on visiting other Amsterdam attractions, we highly recommend you get the I amsterdam City Card.
 You will truly save a lot with this card during your trip.
 However, if you’re only interested in visiting Stedelijk Museum and a few smaller sites, you might be better off purchasing an individual ticket.
 Check out our I amsterdam review.